 The snapshot folder is a directory that stores snapshot files; it is recommended that you dedicate the directory for snapshot storage.
 Grant the Snapshot Agent write permission to the folder, and ensure that read permission is granted only to the Windows account that the Merge Agent or Distribution agent uses when accessing the folder.
 The Windows account associated with the agent must be a domain account to access a snapshot folder that is located on a remote computer.

-User Account Control (UAC) helps administrators manage their elevated user rights (sometimes called privileges).
-When running on operating systems that have UAC enabled, administrators do not use their administrative rights.
+Windows Vista includes a new feature, User Account Control (UAC), that helps administrators manage their elevated user rights (sometimes called privileges).
+By default, when running on Windows Vista, administrators do not use their administrative rights.
 Instead, they perform most actions as standard (non-administrative) users, temporarily assuming their administrative rights only when it is required.
 UAC can prevent administrative access to the snapshot share.
 You must therefore explicitly grant snapshot share permissions to the Windows accounts that are used by the Snapshot Agent, Distribution Agent, and Merge Agent.
 You must do this even if the Windows accounts are members of the Administrators group.